Today I talk all about the herbal academy! (Formally known as The herbal Academy of New England or HANE.)

 There is so much information on herbalism and plant-based medicine out there.
 I needed to find a reliable source to educate myself.
-It’s actually really hard to find reliable information that has the research and articles to back it up.
+It’s actually really hard to find reliable information that has the research, articles and experience to back it up.

 The Herbal Academy Review

 I did a lot of research before deciding on The Herbal Academy.
 If I was going to shell out a decent amount of money for an online course, it needed to match a specific set of criteria.

 My needs were pretty straightforward.
 I needed a course that would

 - Available to answer questions

 - Appeal to my learning style

 - Align with my views on plant-based wellness